pantheon-systems/terminus/CONTRIBUTING.md

 Creating Issues
 ---------------

-Run `terminus cli version` to confirm you are [running the latest version](https://github.com/pantheon-systems/terminus/releases) before opening a new issue.
+Run `terminus self:info` to confirm you are [running the latest version](https://github.com/pantheon-systems/terminus/releases) before opening a new issue.

 Setting Up
 ----------